-Randy Chertkow and Jason Feehan give you seven effective strategies to get you and your music noticed that are easy on the pocketbook
+Randy Chertkow and Jason Feehan give you seven effective strategies to get your music noticed that are easy on the pocketbook

 You have one thing to do before you get started, though.
-It’s the one thing that every band must know: who’s the audience for your music.
+It’s the one thing that every band must know: who is the audience for your music?
 What are their ages?
 Where do they hang out?
 What do they do?
 What are their interests?
 Who are they?
 The better you know your target audience, the easier you’ll find the strategies are to implement and the greater the return on your planning.

 Once you know your audience, dig in.

 Seven effective strategies to get your music noticed

 - The Standing-Out Strategy

 - The Agent Strategy